 Answer: Get truckloads of people to be so overwhelmed at the prospect of a free iPad and “special price today only” that they leave deposits with your commission-hungry sales staff.

-First they lure you in with as much free water as you can drink, some snacks and smiles from some extremely attractive “pretties” (before the feminists hang me for using that word, it's not something I made up.
+First they lure you in with as much free water as you can drink and a few snacks and smiles from some extremely attractive “pretties” (before the feminists hang me for using that word, it's not something I made up.
 This is a real term used in Thailand for women who stand at sales events looking pretty).

 A condo hotel, also known as a hotel-condo or a Contel, is a building, which is legally a condominium but which is operated as a hotel, offering short term rentals, and which maintains a Front Desk.

 This little detail often comes as a post-build shock to those buying in the early stages of construction.
 It should be stipulated in the contract but is easily missed or conveniently left out.